Adolf Hitler's rise to power: Seizure of control (1931–1933)

-Under the threat of criminal deportation home to Austria, Hitler formally renounced his Austrian citizenship on 7 April 1925, and did not acquire German citizenship until almost seven years later; therefore, he was unable to run for public office.
+Under the threat of criminal deportation to Austria, Hitler formally renounced his Austrian citizenship on 7 April 1925, and did not acquire German citizenship until almost seven years later; therefore, he was unable to run for public office.
 Hitler gained German citizenship after being appointed a Free State of Brunswick government official by Dietrich Klagges, after an earlier attempt by Wilhelm Frick to convey citizenship as a Thuringian police official failed.

 Ernst Röhm, in charge of the SA, put Wolf-Heinrich von Helldorff, a vehement anti-Semite, in charge of the Berlin SA.
 The deaths mounted, with many more on the Rotfront side, and by the end of 1931 the SA had suffered 47 deaths and the Rotfront recorded losses of approximately 80 killed.
 Street fights and beer hall battles resulting in deaths occurred throughout February and April 1932, all against the backdrop of Adolf Hitler's competition in the presidential election which pitted him against the monumentally popular Hindenburg.
 In the first round on 13 March, Hitler had polled over 11 million votes but was still behind Hindenburg.
-The second and final round took place on 10 April: Hitler (36.8% 13,418,547) lost to Paul von Hindenburg (53.0% 19,359,983) while the KPD candidate Thälmann gained a meagre percentage of the vote (10.2% 3,706,759).
+The second and final round took place on 10 April: Hitler (36.8% 13,418,547) lost to Hindenburg (53.0% 19,359,983) while the KPD candidate Thälmann gained a meagre percentage of the vote (10.2% 3,706,759).
 At this time, the Nazi Party had just over 800,000 members.

 On 13 April 1932, following the presidential elections, the German government banned the Nazi Party paramilitaries, the SA and the SS, on the basis of the Emergency Decree for the Preservation of State Authority.
 This action was prompted by details uncovered by the Prussian police that indicated the SA was ready for a takeover of power by force after an election of Hitler.
 The lifting of the ban and staging of new elections were the price Hitler demanded in exchange for his support of a new cabinet.
 The law was repealed on 16 June by Franz von Papen, Chancellor of Germany as part of his agreement with Hitler.
 In the federal election of July 1932, the Nazis won 37.3% of the popular vote (13,745,000 votes), an upswing by 19 percent, becoming the largest party in the Reichstag, with 230 out of 608 seats.
 Dwarfed by Hitler's electoral gains, the KPD turned away from legal means and increasingly towards violence.
-One resulting battle in Silesia resulted in the army being dispatched, each shot sending Germany further into a potential civil war.
-By this time both sides marched into each other's strongholds hoping to spark a rivalry.
-The attacks continued and reached fever pitch when SA leader Axel Schaffeld was assassinated on 1 August.
+One resulting battle in Silesia resulted in the army being dispatched.
+By this time both sides marched into each other's strongholds hoping to spark a response.
+The attacks continued and reached a fever pitch when SA leader Axel Schaffeld was murdered on 1 August.